basanovase/basanovase.github.io/_posts/2023-01-23-seagull-spotter.md

 There's quite a lot going on here.
 We'll need to do some preprocessing to get things in a suitable state for some OpenCV magic.

 Given Seagulls are black and white, I think we can convert the image to greyscale.
 This will reduce the amount of data we need to process and some noise in the image.
 Helpfully, Seagulls are also black and white.
 The list of positive things I can say about seagulls grows!

-1.
+This will also be an important step later in preprocessing.

 {% highlight python %}
 import cv2